 Surge in popularity

-As e-cigs and their popularity grew, governments and regulating health agencies began to take even more of an interesting in vaping, as did the media.
+As vape products and their popularity grew, governments and regulating health agencies began to take even more of an interesting in vaping, as did the media.

 From 2012 onwards, extensive and continuous research has been carried out into the effects that e-cigs have on health, both first and second hand.
 There were hundreds of conflicting reports, many discrediting the benefits of e-cigs, and how they are less harmful than conventional cigarettes.
 Despite this, large organisations, such as the Royal College of Physicians (RCP), and Public Health England (PHE), individually showed support for vaping in one way or another.

 Public Health England stated in a report that electronic cigarettes are 95% less harmful than conventional ones, while the Royal College of Physicians has said to promote e-cigs as a substitute for smoking.